AG7GN/networking/hamwan-arden-home-README.md

 - Familiarity with configuring your home router, HamWAN and AREDN equipment.
 - Cat5 or better ethernet cables of suitable length.
 - PC with a wired ethernet port, and you know how to configure the ethernet port on your PC with a static IP address or an automatically assigned IP (DHCP) address.
 We'll be doing both in this procedure.
+- If the PC you're going to be using is running Windows, I recommend installing the free SSH application called [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+If your PC is running Linux or is a Mac, then SSH is available in the Terminal.

 ## Background

 A typical home network consists of a cable or DSL modem and a WiFi router.
 The router provides Network Address Translation (NAT), firewall and IP address management (using Dynamic Host Configuration Protocol, or DHCP) services.
-Residential class routers typically require minimal networking knowledge and configuration to get you on the Internet.
+These residential class routers typically require minimal networking knowledge and configuration to get you on the Internet.

 When we add AREDN and/or HamWAN to the mix, things get complicated quickly.
 Some additional knowledge is required in order for these networks to coexist without interfering with each other or, in the case of AREDN and HamWAN, stray too far from Part 97 rules.
 Making this work also requires an enterprise class router - your average Best Buy router isn't going to work.